FilippoGentili/ing-sw-2023-Firenze-Gentili-Giacomelli-Grilli/README.md

 - Chat

 ## **Execution of jar files**
-Jar files can be downloaded here:
+Jar files can be downloaded here.

 **Client:**